tuantvk/rnmaestro/README.md

   <img style="width:700px" src="assets/logs.png" alt="tuantvk - maestro logs" />
 <p>

-Test will be automatically restarted whenever you make a change to the test file.
+The test will be automatically restarted whenever you make a change to the test file.
 This is particularly convenient when writing a new test from ground up.
 Run with `-c` argument.

 ```sh
 maestro test -c .maestro/app.yaml